bamlab/flashlight/README.md

 ## Getting FPS Data

+FPS debug should be enabled automatically when you run a test.
+If it doesn't work on your device, follow the steps below:

 In developer options, you need to set _Profile HWUI rendering_ to `In adb shell dumpsys gfxinfo`

 <img width="453" alt="image" src="https://user-images.githubusercontent.com/4534323/182430625-e051c5aa-8153-46ad-a3f2-b095a2dadf25.png">